*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • Coordinating colors that are complimentary of each other work great

-• Solid colors look best, or combining minimal patterns with coordinating solids (i.e. plaid, floral can be used with others wearing solids) (large stripes aren’t preferable)
+• Solid colors look best, or combining minimal patterns with other coordinating solids (i.e. plaid or floral can be used with others wearing solids, to break up solids and add some texture) (large stripes aren’t preferable)

 • Avoid too many different patterns